Free Web Hosting by Netfirms

 Procedure 2 : If for any reason, what-so-ever, the citizen does not like the Water Guard, he may go the Registrar’s office and Approve at most 5 candidates who want to be Water Guard.
 He will suggest his approval on a form.
 The clerk will netr the details in the computer and the system will print a receipt.

-Procedure 1 : The Mayor can resign or appoint 4 officers Water Guard, Jury Administrator, Registrar, Accountant.
+Procedure 3 : The CM can resign or appoint 4 officers Water Guard, Jury Administrator, Registrar, Accountant.

-Procedure 2 : If a candidate gets Approval of highest number of citizens and over 25% of ALL citizens, the Mayor will appoint him as the new Water Guard in 2 days.
+Procedure 4 : If a candidate gets Approval of highest number of citizens and over 25% of ALL citizens, the CM will appoint him as the new Water Guard in 2 days.
 Later, if the Water Guard’s Approval goes below 20% the Mayor will replace him in 2 days.

 Reducing poverty is not an easy, but a trivially easy problem.
 There are 2 simple Clerical procedures that can reduce the poverty, or perhaps altogether eradicate it.